 Allegheny county property assessments and questionnaires could raise your taxes

 Thousands of Allegheny County property owners are receiving property questionnaires from the Allegheny County Office of Property Assessment.
-Allegheny County wants to know if your property characteristics are correct (i.e # of rooms?, square footage?, improvements? etc.) Our clients are asking us if they should answer the county?
+Allegheny County wants to know if your property characteristics are correct (i.e # of rooms?, square footage?, improvements? etc.) Our clients are asking -- should they answer the county?

 Common sense should tell property owners that if they respond with information that improves the characteristics of their property, then their property taxes may very well increase.

-It’s not bad enough that the Supreme Court of Pennsylvania has already determined that the entire Allegheny County base year system is unconstitutional, now Allegheny County wants property owners to help the county raise their own property taxes and visit just some of the properties (which I think is also unconstitutional).
+It’s not bad enough that the Supreme Court of Pennsylvania has already determined that the entire Allegheny County base year system is unconstitutional, now Allegheny County wants property owners to help the county raise their own property taxes and visit just some of the properties (which is considered by many also unconstitutional).

-Clients have asked me, what about if I don’t answer and they can see my house from the road?
-I think there is greater risk in responding than in cooperating in general.
-There may be exceptions, and please feel free to call me if you have questions (412.802.6666).
+Clients have asked, what if I don’t answer and they can see my house from the road?
+There is greater risk in responding than in cooperating in general.
+There may be exceptions, and please feel free to contact Flaherty & Fardo for more information at no cost to you.